Understanding Cutaneous T-Cell Lymphoma: Symptoms, Causes, Diagnosis, and Treatment

 Cutaneous T-cell lymphoma (CTCL) is a rare type of non-Hodgkin lymphoma that primarily affects the skin.
 This form of cancer involves malignant T-cells, a type of white blood cell, that migrate to the skin, causing various dermatological manifestations.
-Understanding the intricacies of CTCL, including its symptoms, treatment options, and prognosis, is crucial for both patients and healthcare professionals.

-Types of Cutaneous T-Cell Lymphoma
+What are the Types of Cutaneous T-Cell Lymphoma?

 CTCL encompasses several subtypes, each with distinct clinical and pathological characteristics.
 The most common types include: